savoga/covid-dashboard/README.md

 ### Introduction

 This project is part of a university course named Information Vizualization attended at Télécom Paris.
-The dashboard is live at the following link: https://covid-hospital-tracker.herokuapp.com/. **Warning**: some libraries might be outdated.
-Since this project is not maintained, the link may not work correctly.
+The dashboard is live at the following link: https://covid-hospital-tracker.herokuapp.com/ (**WARNING**: some libraries might be outdated.
+Since this project is not maintained, the link may not work correctly).

 ### Context